 - Bachelor of Science

-After undergraduate studies, you may go straight into employment, or you can choose from over 270 different professional coursework and research higher degrees.
-The University’s Graduate Schools provide a supportive, professional environment to all students.
+After undergraduate studies, you may go into work, or into one of over 400 professional coursework and research higher degrees, certificates and diplomas.
+The University's graduate schools provide a supportive, professional environment to all students.

 - Business and Economics

 Melbourne is a research-led university and our researchers are at the forefront of international scholarship in fields as diverse as medicine, law, climate change, art conservation and nanotechnology.
 Students are inspired by staff who include Nobel Laureates, eminent scholars, award-winning researchers and other internationally renowned thinkers.

 University of Melbourne campuses